zulip/zulip/CONTRIBUTING.md

 - Avoid issues with the "difficult" label unless you understand why it is difficult and are highly confident you can resolve the issue correctly and completely.
+- Look for issues labled as "good first issue" as these are typically lower difficulty

 ### Claiming an issue